 This team can now do further analyses to better understand the context surrounding these behaviors.
 For instance, they can look at a report of all the calls where agents use Powerless to Help language broken down by the reason for call.
 They may find a broader issue that needs addressing or identify holes in their coaching program.

-This industry-leading company has gone on to use Tethr to successfully launch many more programs for reducing customer effort that have made a significant impact to their overall customer experience.
+This company has gone on to use Tethr to successfully launch many more programs for reducing customer effort that have made a significant impact to their overall customer experience.
 If you want to learn more about what they’ve been able to accomplish, contact us!